slamora/brackets-wiki/Research:-Find-Replace.md

 * XCode - Not animated.
 Never scrolls if match within view.
 Vertical: always centers in viewport.
 Horizontal: scrolls extra to left, returning to 0.
 * Espresso - Not animated.
 Never scrolls if match within view.
 Vertical: always centers in viewport.
 Horizontal: scrolls extra to left, returning to 0.
 * Coda - Not animated.
 Never scrolls if match within view.
 Vertical: always centers in viewport.
 Horizontal: scrolls extra to left, returning to 0.
+* Dreamweaver - ???
 * TextMate - Not animated.
 Never scrolls if match within view.
 Vertical: always centers in viewport.
 Horizontal: scrolls extra to left, returning to 0.
 * Notepad++ - Not animated.
 Scrolls if last line in view.
 Vertical: always centers in viewport.
 Horizontal: always scrolls minimally (does not return to 0).
 * Visual Studio - Not animated.
 Never scrolls if match within view.
 Vertical: always centers in viewport.
 Horizontal: always scrolls minimally (does not return to 0).

 ### Other Features
 * Sublime - 'Auto highlight' when whole word selected (only when Find not active; uses 'other match' style).
 Find All turns matches into a multi-selection.
 * WebStorm - 'Auto highlight' when cursor on identifier (in favored language; uses separate match style).
 Find All opens bottom panel.
 "Multiline" changes search field to textarea.
 Limit search to comments/literals.
+"Find by XPath" command.
+(IntelliJ also has structural search, though apparently WebStorm does not).
 * Chrome - none
 * XCode - Wildcard & canned regex "pills" (see above).
 Regex paren matching.
 Fancier flavors of word matching.
 * Espresso - none
 * Coda - Wildcard "pills" (see above).
 Use Expanded Find Banner" option moves all buttons to a 2nd row, making Find/Replace text fields wider.
+* Dreamweaver - Ignore whitespace w/o full regexp syntax.
+"HTML text" mode.
+HTML structural searches.
+Find All opens results panel.
 * TextMate - Ignore whitespace w/o full regexp syntax.
 Find All opens results list within dialog.
 * Notepad++ - 'Auto highlight' when whole word selected (separate match style).
 "Extended" mode allows escape codes w/o full regexp syntax.
 Find All opens bottom panel.
 * Visual Studio - Tracks two wraparound points: file bounds & search starting point (albeit awful UI for latter).